bazelbuild/rules_go/README.md

 go_register_toolchains(go_version)
 ```

-Installs the built in go toolchains.
-If go_version is specified it sets the go version to use by default.
+Installs the Go toolchains.
+If `go_version` is specified, it sets the SDK version to use (for example, `"1.8.2"`).
+By default, the latest SDK will be used.

 ### `go_repository`